Alexabeth20/Alexabeth20.github.io/_posts/2025-04-19-cloud-qa-strategy-overview.md

 # Solution

-To address these challenges, I developed a QA strategy focused on:
+To address these challenges, a QA strategy was created to focused on:

 - **Test Types Covered:** Functional, performance, scalability, and security testing strategies.
 - **Cloud Environment Setup:** Infrastructure configuration using AWS services such as EC2, S3, RDS, and ALB.
 - **Data Management:** Secure test data generation, masking, and rollback strategies.
 - **Continuous Testing Integration:** Automation of testing pipelines using GitHub Actions and Jenkins, integrated with AWS services.

+# Tools & Process
-- **Documentation Tools Used:** Authored using Markdown in VS Code and version controlled in GitHub for transparency.
+Documentation was authored using Markdown in **VS Code** and version controlled in GitHub.

 # QA Pipeline Overview
 ![QA Testing Pipeline](/assets/img/cloud-qa-architecture.svg)

 # Impact

 This QA strategy helped simulate a real-world cloud testing framework while demonstrating best practices in version control, automation, and environment replication.
+The comprehensive QA strategy provides actionable guidance for development teams while maintaining clarity and logical organization throughout.

 # Key Takeaways